detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall produce non-partizan campaigns reminding everyone to vote and restating its importance.

-- **Jury Duty**: Citizens have the duty to participate in a jury for a trial.
+- **Jury Duty**: Citizens shall have the duty to participate in a jury for a trial.

   Citizens will be entered into a pool to be randomly selected for jury duty.